markschl/uvsnake/config/README.md

 ## Sample files

-The sample file `config/samples.tsv` contains the paths to all demultiplexed FASTQ files files to be processed.
-You may use [make_sample_tab](https://github.com/markschl/ngs-sample-tab) for this purpose.
-Example:
+The sample file `config/samples.tsv` should contain a list of paths of all demultiplexed FASTQ files files to be processed.
+In the following, we use the tool [make_sample_tab](https://github.com/markschl/ngs-sample-tab), which was created exactly for this purpose:

 ```sh
 make_sample_tab -d path/to/fastq_files/run1 -f simple
 ```

-The message indicates that paired-end Illumina reads were found:
+The message indicates that paired-end Illumina reads were found in the `run1` directory:

 ```
 Automatically inferred sample pattern: 'illumina'